Does your baby hate having a blocked-up nose?

 Release the squeeze on the bulb.
 This will suck the mucus out of the baby’s nose and into the bulb.
 Have a cloth nearby so you can squeeze out the bulb’s contents before using it on the other nostril.
 Watch this video for a demonstration of a good method for using a bulb syringe to clear out your baby’s nostrils.

-You need to clean the bulb out after each use to prevent the spread of any germs.
-It is important to take care of the syringe properly, allowing it to drain and dry out between uses.
+You need to clean the bulb out after each use to prevent the spread of germs.
+The syringe must also be properly cared for, allowing it to drain and dry out between uses.

 3. Nasal Aspirator